Atlanta Negligent Truck Driver Accident Attorneys

 Trucks can weigh up to 80,000 pounds, more than 20 times the weight of most regular motor vehicles.
 Without proper handling and care, these heavy and large vehicles can turn into dangerous road hazards.
 That is why rigorous safety standards and regulations have been established by certain government entities for the purpose of preventing truck collisions.
 Unfortunately, the competitive nature of the trucking industry encourages trucking companies and their employees to bend the rules for the sake of quicker shipments and more profit.
 This kind of behavior often results in disastrous accidents for which the involved trucking companies and drivers can be held liable.

-If you have suffered serious injuries or lost a loved one due to truck driver negligence, you may be entitled to compensation for all related damages.
-The experienced Georgia truck accident attorneys at Grant Law Office can conduct a thorough investigation of the circumstances surrounding your case and extract vital information that provides strong support for your claim.
+If you have suffered serious injuries or lost a loved one due to truck driver negligence in Atlanta, you may be entitled to compensation for all related damages.
+The experienced Atlanta truck accident attorneys at Grant Law Office can conduct a thorough investigation of the circumstances surrounding your case and extract vital information that provides strong support for your claim.
 Whether you are planning to file a personal injury or wrongful death claim, get in touch with us right away by calling (404) 995-3955.

 All motorists have the responsibility to avoid crashes on the road through cautious and attentive driving; truckers are not exempt from this expectation.
 On the contrary, they especially should adhere to safe driving practices since the vehicles they are operating have the potential to cause great harm, more so than other smaller, lighter vehicles.
 Yet, truckers are also human beings who may exercise bad judgment and engage in negligent behavior, such as: